 Definition of stop loss

-A stop loss is a loss limit that a player sets for himself or herself.
-He can set this limit in games of cash games, in tournaments and in sit’n’gos.
+A stop loss is a loss limit that a player sets for himself.
+This limit can be set in cash games, tournaments and sit'n'gos.
 Variance is part of the game.
-It is normal to win and lose buy-ins, but beyond a certain limit in a certain amount of time, say 10 full baskets of cash gamess in a few hours, it may be time to take a break, at least for the evening.
-There is software online to help us.
-After X losses, either in cash games or in tournaments, the software will close and block all our tables for us.
+It's normal to win and lose buy-ins, but beyond a certain limit in a certain amount of time, say 10 full cash games in a few hours, it may be time to take a break, at least for the evening.
+There are online software programs to help us.
+After X number of losses, either in cash games or tournaments, the software will shut down and block all our tables for us.

 Variance, tilt or fatigue?

-A stop loss can be a good thing if you know each other well.
-Few players will be able to keep playing their A game after losing a lot of buy-ins.
-If you are one of the few players who can continue to play your A game after losing so much and still be objective enough to determine that your losses were due to variance, you may not need such a limit, but for the majority of players, the stop loss can be a practice that avoids a disaster at the bankroll.
+Imposing a stop loss can be a good thing if you know yourself well.
+Few players can continue to play their A game after losing a lot of buy-ins.
+If you are one of the few players who can continue to play your A game after so many losses and still be objective enough to determine that your losses were due to variance, you may not need such a limit, but for the majority of players, the stop loss can be a practice that avoids disaster to the bankroll.